catalyzeio/stratum-docs/guides/node-mongo.md

 ## Building and Deploying the Application

-To deploy the application, a Git remote must be set up using the [The Platform CLI](https://github.com/daticahealth/cli).
+To deploy the application, a Git remote must be set up using [The Platform CLI](https://github.com/daticahealth/cli).

 1. Set the git remote of the local project with your provisioned environment's code service.